zehortigoza/intel-gpu-tools/lib/xe/oa-configs/README.md

 found in MDAPI XML file[s]..."` if `update-guids.xml` wasn't given all known MDAPI XML files but in this case they can be ignored for all non-BDW configs.*

-*Note: for any config that is already supported upstream in the i915 perf driver we need to be careful if the hash for a metric set changes in case the semantics for any raw counters were changed.
-The semantics of raw counters associated with a given GUID form part of the drm i915 perf uapi contract and must remain backwards compatible.*
+*Note: for any config that is already supported upstream in the xe_oa driver we need to be careful if the hash for a metric set changes in case the semantics for any raw counters were changed.
+The semantics of raw counters associated with a given GUID form part of the drm xe_oa uapi contract and must remain backwards compatible.*

 If the diff shows any `mdapi_config_hash` changes for pre-existing (especially